darrylwest/node-messaging-commons/README.md

 ~~~
 	var hub = MessageHub.createInstance({ port:9099, hubName:'/MyMessageHub' });

     var producer = hub.createProducer( '/mywork-channel' ),
     	message = { "alert":"producer is now active..." };

     producer.publish( message );
 ~~~

 Producer messages are wrapped in JSON with a timestamp, version and the message object.
-The wrapper may be customized by overriding producer.wrapMessage.
+The wrapper may be customized by overriding the producer's wrapMessage method.
 Current message consumers connected to the /MyMessageHub and listening on channel '/mywork-channel' would receive an initial message that looks like this:

 ~~~
 	{